wkolowski/Type-Theory-Wishlist/Coinduction/Coinduction-recursion.md

 | Get => tail (g.g s.hd) s.tl
 ```

 Out first attempt consists of three mutually defined functions.
-The main function is `toStream`, defined corecursively, and the helper functions are `head` and `tail`, defined recursively. `toStream` works like this.
-The `hd` of the stream is extracted from the stream processor `f : SP A B` if it is a `Put` and otherwise we use the helper function `head` to compute it by feeding the input stream to `f.gsp`.
-As for the `tl`, we corecursively compute it from the tail of the stream processors if it is `Put` and in case it's `Get`, we use the helper function `tail` which computes it by feeding the input stream `s` to `f.gsp`.
+The main function is `toStream`, defined corecursively, and the helper functions are `head` and `tail`, defined recursively. `toStream` works as follows.
+The `hd` of the result stream is extracted from the stream processor `f : SP A B` if it is a `Put` and otherwise we use the helper function `head` to compute it by feeding the input stream to `f.gsp`.
+As for the `tl`, we corecursively compute it from the tail of the stream processor if it is `Put` and in case it's `Get`, we use the helper function `tail` which computes it by feeding the input stream `s` to `f.gsp`.

+We might be a little dissatisfied with our first attempt, however, because it looks somewhat redundant.
+Namely, the recursion scheme of `head` and `tail` are very similar, so maybe they could be merged?

 ```
 toStream : (f : SP A B) (s : Stream A) -> Stream B
 | Put
   & hd => f.hd
   & tl => toStream f.tl s
-| Get => toStream' f.g s
+| Get => toStream' (f.g s.hd) s.tl

 and
 toStream' : (g : GetSP A B) (s : Stream A) -> Stream B